 Corbitt and researchers have developed physical devices that make it possible to observe—and hear—quantum effects at room temperature.
-It is often easier to measure quantum effects at very cold temperatures, while this approach brings them closer to human experience.
+Measuring quantum effects at very cold temperatures is often easier, while this approach brings them closer to the human experience.
 Housed in miniature models of detectors like LIGO (the Laser Interferometer Gravitational-Wave Observatory, one located in Livingston, La., and the other in Hanford, Wash.), these devices consist of low-loss, single-crystal micro-resonators—each a tiny mirror pad the size of a pin prick, suspended from a cantilever.
-A laser beam is directed at one of these mirrors, and as the beam is reflected, the fluctuating radiation pressure is enough to bend the cantilever structure, causing the mirror pad to vibrate, which creates noise.
+A laser beam is directed at one of these mirrors.
+As the beam is reflected, the fluctuating radiation pressure is enough to bend the cantilever structure, causing the mirror pad to vibrate, which creates noise.

-Gravitational wave interferometers use as much laser power as possible in order to minimize the uncertainty caused by the measurement of discrete photons and to maximize the signal-to-noise ratio.
-These higher power beams increase position accuracy but also increase back action, which is the uncertainty in the number of photons reflecting from a mirror that corresponds to a fluctuating force due to radiation pressure on the mirror, causing mechanical motion.
+Gravitational wave interferometers use as much laser power as possible to minimize the uncertainty caused by the measurement of discrete photons and maximize the signal-to-noise ratio.
+These higher power beams increase position accuracy and back action, which is the uncertainty in the number of photons reflecting from a mirror that corresponds to a fluctuating force due to radiation pressure on the mirror, causing mechanical motion.
 Other types of noise, such as thermal noise, usually dominate over quantum radiation pressure noise, but Corbitt and his team, including collaborators at MIT, have sorted through them.
-Advanced LIGO and other second and third generation interferometers will be limited by quantum radiation pressure noise at low frequencies when running at their full laser power.
+Advanced LIGO and other second and third-generation interferometers will be limited by quantum radiation pressure noise at low frequencies when running at full laser power.
 Corbitt’s paper in Nature offers clues as to how researchers can work around this when measuring gravitational waves.

 “Given the imperative for more sensitive gravitational wave detectors, it is important to study the effects of quantum radiation pressure noise in a system similar to Advanced LIGO, which will be limited by quantum radiation pressure noise across a wide range of frequencies far from the mechanical resonance frequency of the test mass suspension,” Corbitt said.